oVirt/ovirt-site/source/release/3.3/index.html.md

 *   [RAM Snapshots](Features/RAM Snapshots) enable users to save (and later restore) the memory state of a VM when creating a live snapshot.
 *   [noVNC console](Features/noVNC console) integration makes it possible to connect to VM consoles using the HTML 5 VNC client called "noVNC" in browsers supporting websockets and the HTML5 postMessage function (webkit browsers, Firefox, IE > 10).
-*   [Cloud-Init Integration](Features/Cloud-Init_Integration) facilitates provisioning of virtual machines by enabling oVirt to perform initial setup (including networking, SSH keys, timezone, user data injection, and more) of guest instances configured with cloud-init.

 #### Infra